aspineon/distributed-saga/README.md

 # Distributed Saga library and samples

 This is a collection of java libraries that constitute an implementation of the distributed-saga pattern.
-The libraries can be used to build distributed systems that have consistency guarantees and that scale well at the same time.
+The libraries can be used to build distributed systems that have well-defined fault-tolerance and recovery mechanisms.
 The polyglot-persistence sample application under the saga-samples module demonstrate the full use of all the distributed-saga libraries and is a good place to start.

 One goal of this project is a reusable and clean Java 10 library implementation of the distributed-saga